Publisher: GGC Publications Group

 4. Cut a bouquet of the fuzzy blue or lavender wildflowers known as Santa Lucía (a type of aster) that grows in pastures and on roadsides.
 Said to be medicinal for eye ailments, the plant is named after the patron saint of those with eye problems, and the flowers are accepted as magical.
 As you cut them, recite with devotion: “Santa Lucía de enero, tenme todo el año con dinero” (Saint Lucy of January, keep me in money all year).
 A bunch of Santa Lucía blossoms in the house on New Year’s Day will keep you solvent all year.
 And if you dry them, wrap them in paper and carry them in your purse or wallet, you’ll never find yourself short of cash.

+picking fleas (chiggers actually) from in between her toes.
+The doll and the practice of using it as an amulet are thought to have come from Europe in the late 19th Century.
 Employing La Nigüenta is believed to bring good luck.
 If you tie red ribbons to the doll, it will give protection to the house you live in; yellow and white ribbons tied to it will help your family.
 Also, if a lottery ticket is folded underneath it, good luck will follow.
 Write a wish on a piece of paper and tie it to the doll.
 At New Year`s tie a small sack with rice and beans to it and enough food for the year will be provided.
 Lastly, place the photograph of a loved one who has left for whatever reason and the person will return home.

 So, Costa Rican culture provides interesting sidelights that GG finds endearing.
 The next step beyond these mildly eccentric characterizations would be Legends and Myths, often more serious than sayings and some times purposefully frightening.
 GG has written a number of articles on Costa Rican Legends which you can find in the Topical Index Archive HERE.